 - Profit and loss can be allocated differently than ownership interests

-- IRS rules now allow LLCs to choose between being taxed as partnership or corporation
+- IRS rules now allow LLCs to choose between being taxed as a partnership or a corporation

-- More expensive to create than partnership or sole proprietorship
+- More expensive to create than a partnership or sole proprietorship

-- State laws for creating LLCs may not reflect latest federal tax changes
+- State laws for creating LLCs may not reflect the latest federal tax changes

 - Inability to obtain VC funding